 Homeowners and renters alike have heard numerous tips and “advice” on how to take care of their plumbing systems.
 Some of it was passed down from family, and other times it may have been advice from online.
 And most of it-wrong.
 We have compiled a list of common plumbing myths and the correct advice to go with each.
 Myth #

 We’ve all done it – dropped something in the toilet or down a sink drain.
 Sometimes it’s our cell phone and relatively easy to retrieve (if not sometimes gross).
 Other times it is a favorite necklace or a wedding band.
 In stranger cases, it’s usually a child playing “hide” the keys or favorite toy.
 However it happened, our sinks, tubs,

 So, you’ve finally had the chance to remodel your kitchen, and you can’t wait to pick out the new cabinets and countertops!
 So much happens during a renovation, especially if you choose to do some or all of the upgrades yourself.
 While giving your kitchen a facelift, keep in mind that in order to avoid an expensive gaffe, there are

 Hard water can be problematic and it is usually a regional issue, unluckily for us Floridians, we fall into the affected region.
-Hard water is caused by minerals like calcium, aluminum, magnesium, and iron in tap water sources.
+Hard water problems are caused by minerals like calcium, aluminum, magnesium, and iron in tap water sources.
 These minerals come from water passing through layers of limestone in the ground.
-The high concentration of minerals in the water can
+The high concentration of minerals in the water

 There are times when you may need to make a quick fix yourself on your pipes, so it’s important to have the right tools in your toolbox.
 Use this helpful guide to stock your tool box and understand what each is best used for.
 Flashlight You will be dealing in small, dark spaces when working on most of your pipes.